 Race discrimination involves treating someone unfavorably because he/she is of a certain race or has personal characteristics associated with a particular race.
 Other forms of race discrimination occur when someone is treated unfairly because he or she is married to someone of a certain race.

-Discrimination does not just occur when people are of different races but can occur when the victim and person who inflicted discrimination are the same race.
+Discrimination does not only occur when people are of different races but also when the victim and person who inflicted the discrimination are of the same race.